 - the Velma Fudge Grant Honors Program that has a goal to develop academic scholars that are prepared for success in graduate/professional school and/or a career in their major areas.
 This activity provides access to special extracurricular programs, opportunities to pursue independent projects and research interests, professional experiences through internship programs, career exploration and service learning options.
 To improve teaching and learning, this activity will implement researched-based best practices faculty workshops involving assessment and evaluation, developing quality instruction and learning and preparing for academic tenure and promotion.
 Faculty Learning Communities will be developed.

-This activity is designed to provide opportunities for African American Males (CAAM) to discover their authentic identities by allowing them to achieve their full potential as scholars and assume leadership roles in the community upon graduation.
-Strategies to increase retention, promote a positive self-image, engage in mentorship collaborations and through sponsored research provide critical information relating to CAAM in our community.
-Strategies to improve the retention rate of male students will include faculty mentoring of CAAM participants, tutoring, providing professional development through Saturday Academies and Male Dialogues as well as using other on-campus retention resources to monitor and address academic risks.
-Outreach to CAAM elementary and secondary school students within institution’s 24-county service area will be provided mentorships and programs designed to promote academic achievement and higher education goals.
-Finally, this activity will be used to conduct research regarding African Males and to provide resources and information to all African American Male initiatives in our twenty-four county service area.
-This activity will assist the Center for the African American Male to work vigorously to expand its scope and range on a continuous basis in order to advance the lives of African American Males in Southwest Georgia.
+This activity is designed to provide opportunities for male students to discover their authentic identities by allowing them to achieve their full potential as scholars and assume leadership roles in the community upon graduation.
+Strategies to increase retention, promote a positive self-image, engage in mentorship collaborations and through sponsored research provide critical information relating to MALES in our community.
+Strategies to improve the retention rate of male students will include faculty mentoring of MALES participants, tutoring, providing professional development through Saturday Academies and Male Dialogues as well as using other on-campus retention resources to monitor and address academic risks.
+Outreach to MALES elementary and secondary school students within institution’s 24-county service area will be provided mentorships and programs designed to promote academic achievement and higher education goals.
+Finally, this activity will be used to conduct research regarding males and to provide resources and information to all male initiatives in our twenty-four county service area.
+This activity will assist the Men Advocates for Leadership, Excellence, and Success to work vigorously to expand its scope and range on a continuous basis in order to advance the lives of males in Southwest Georgia.

 Albany State University is a growing institution whose projected student enrollment will exceed the current business and academic technological capacity to efficiently and effectively support the faculty, staff, and student needs.
 To address this challenge and associated risks, state-of-the-art information technology and industry standard criterion and practices must be directed to supporting the institution’s strategic objectives, day-to-day operations, and the existing communications and network infrastructure.
 These newly deployed technologies, standards, and practices will increase the decision-making information to facilitate management of critical resources.
 The initial goals are to: